27th August 2020

 * Finally, lifestyle should be considered.
 Smoking is bad for your oral health and general health, and there is a definite link between smoking and tooth loss, gum disease and oral cancer.

 Get in touch with our Maidstone dental practice to secure your appointment slot.
-We can help determine whether you need to see a Dentist or a Dental Hygienists or Therapist.
+We can help determine whether you need to see a Dentist or a Dental Hygienist or a Therapist.
 We look forward to seeing you!